gammazero/nexus/examples/README.md

 To use timeouted context for the whole call - do not specify `timeout` option within intermediate data chunks.

 1. Run the server with `go run server/server.go`
-2. Run the callee which accumulates progressive call data chunks with `go run rpc_progressive_calls/callee/callee.go`
+2. Run the callee which accumulates progressive call invocations data chunks with `go run rpc_progressive_invocations/callee/callee.go`
-3. Run the caller which makes progressive call and sends data chunks with `go run rpc_progressive_calls/caller/caller.go`
+3. Run the caller which makes progressive call invocations and sends data chunks with `go run rpc_progressive_invocations/caller/caller.go`
-4. Run the callee which is aware of progressive call data chunks and at same time sends progressive results with `go run rpc_progress_calls_results/callee/callee.go`
+4. Run the callee which is aware of progressive call invocations data chunks and at same time sends progressive results with `go run rpc_progress_calls_results/callee/callee.go`
-5. Run the caller which makes progressive call and sends data chunks and at the same time receives progress results with `go run rpc_progress_calls_results/caller/caller.go`
+5. Run the caller which makes progressive call invocation and sends data chunks and at the same time receives progress results with `go run rpc_progress_calls_results/caller/caller.go`